 We remind sellers of the lessons learned in the 2008 – 2010 era where the economy and prices were at all time highs only to come crashing down to earth along with nearly every other industry.
 While there may be even larger multipliers to enjoy in the future, a market correction is inevitable.
-We are cautious of Q3 and Q4 predictions, but the future will be clear soon.
+With the 2018 North Florida Sold Businesses Report being so positive, we are cautious of Q3 and Q4 predictions, but the future will be clear soon.

 It is good practice to understand what your business may be worth.
 While the information above is among all industries, your specific industry may have other factors that can increase or decrease the value of your business.
 Please remember most business brokers are willing to provide a free valuation to give you an idea what your business is worth even if you aren’t ready to sell today.